 - Data subject: an individual to whom data relates in the context of data protection law; an individual with data protection rights.

-Before you can think about sharing data in the first place, you need to ensure that any data you have (and potentially may wish to share) has been processed and stored in compliance with the GDPR.
-You must adhere to data processing requirements when managing or sharing personal data.
-And remember that GDPR applies only to personal data, which is defined within the legislation as ‘any information relating to an identified or identifiable natural person,’ i.e. a data subject.
+Before you can think about sharing data in the first place, you need to ensure that any data you have (and potentially may wish to share) has been processed and stored lawfully.
+The DPA and GDPR apply only to personal data, which is defined as ‘any information relating to an identified or identifiable natural person,’ i.e. a data subject.

-It is also important to recognise that not all of the data you obtain will count as personal data.
-If data sets are anonymised and any individual is no longer identifiable then the GDPR will not apply, since the information no longer constitutes personal data.
+Not all of the data you obtain will count as personal data.
+If data sets are anonymised and an individual can no longer be identified, then the GDPR will not apply, since the information no longer constitutes personal data.

 The regulation defines six principles that must be followed when processing personal data.
 All personal data must: